 Promote A Spirit of Learning

 The key is to let your officers know what’s going on within the company and industry.
-Your company should be doing a basic orientation class, but that alone is not enough.
+Every security company should be doing a basic orientation class and providing an employee handbook, but that alone is not enough.
 Things will be different when they get on the site.
 Still, this early training is important, as that’s how you establish the habits and expectations of a professional officer.

 Encourage them to read about a variety of topics.
 If they’re in a plastics plant, provide them with magazines about the plastics and manufacturing industries.
-If you’re contracted, you have to know your client’s business and how it works, even if you are a rover.
+If you’re contracted, your officers have to know your client’s business and how it works, even if they are just a rover.